chenchaoyi/macaca-appium/README.md

 # Note
-For more of how to inspect iOS 10 app after update to Appium 1.6, now you can refer to [this article](https://medium.com/@chenchaoyi/the-options-of-inspecting-ios-10-app-with-appium-1-6-534ba166b958#.vt1z15fp6).
+For more of how to inspect iOS 10 app after upgrading to Appium 1.6, now you can refer to [this article](https://medium.com/@chenchaoyi/the-options-of-inspecting-ios-10-app-with-appium-1-6-534ba166b958#.vt1z15fp6).

 # Introduction ##